 Then in 2013 and 2014 a bird was heard singing in the southern part of the wood.
 It was in a thickly vegetated piece of regenerating woodland, inside a deer exclosure where there is a good mix of coppiced hazel and brambles.
 There were no records of Nightingales in Fineshade in 2015-16 but in May 2017 a bird was heard setting up territory in the northern part of the wood.
 Sadly there were no records in 2018.

 Then again in 2019, males were heard singing in two different parts of the wood, one on the south-western boundary and at least one more in the centre of the wood.
 We are grateful to John Isherwood for recording the song which can be heard here.
-Nightingales are red listed as birds of conservation concern in the UK, so it was great news that, for the first time in recent years, there is more than one providing delight for everyone who hears them.
+Nightingales are red listed as birds of conservation concern in the UK, so it was great news that, for the first time in recent years, there was more than one providing delight for everyone who heard them.

 Photo: Bob Bullock